No, I'm not going to tell you what it is because I can't say it's a surprise, but I'm just a video.

 But Al is at the peak here.

-He's funny, he's happy, uh he's a great citizen.
+He's a great citizen.

 He's reliable, trustworthy.

-But the point is he's written a book.
+But the point is, he's written a book.

 He's not story, doesn't want to become the story.